-- Hold meetings with the student to discuss progress of thesis. - Discuss progress, feedback comments to course providers, programme directors and the Director of Graduate Studies, and report on progress in termly teaching meetings. - Assist in choice of option papers, and ensure that students are aware of deadlines and procedures for registration for courses, examinations etc. - Help in the development of the thesis topic. - Write termly reports on the student. - Comment in a timely manner on materials submitted. - In particular, comment on final drafts in good time for students to respond before final submission.
+- Help in the development of the thesis topic. - Holding regular meetings with the student to discuss progress of thesis. - Advise on data collection, methods and the research ethics approval application process (CUREC) - Write the termly reports on the student's progress in Hilary and Trinity terms - Comment in a timely manner on materials submitted. - In particular, comment on final drafts in good time for students to respond before final submission.

 This last obviously depends on supervisors' availability in Oxford during the summer vacation months, and on students' timely submission of drafts.
-Best practice is for students to submit a complete draft one month before final deadline, allowing a response to students at least ten days before the deadline for submission.
+Best practice is for students to submit a complete draft one month before the final deadline, allowing a response to students at least ten days before the deadline for submission.
 Supervisors should provide a reasonable level of availability during the summer; it is the student's responsibility to arrange dates for submission of work to supervisors - but it would be helpful if supervisors could warn students of any extended period of unavailability during the month before the thesis submission date.